gaia-platform/gaia-docs/articles/rules-creation-basics.md

 ### Forward chaining of events

 A compelling design concept of applications written in Gaia is the idea of “forward chaining.” forward chaining occurs when the firing of one rule results in a change to the state of the database that immediately triggers the firing of a subsequent rule.

 ## Creating a ruleset

 Rules are simple, grouped by named blocks called “rulesets”.
 Rulesets are typically contained in files with extension .ruleset.
 They are written using special Gaia Declarative Syntax extensions to C++ (and other host languages in the future).
 This is composed of a modified version of C++ code that includes ways to refer directly to fields in the database in novel and powerful ways.

-Note: Do not modify these files directly.
+**Note**: Do not modify these files directly.
 If you need to update the rules, modify the .ruleset file and run gaiat again.

 The following template shows the basic format of a ruleset declaration.